RakibPro/rk-store-client/README.md

 -   On my items page you can find all of your product and you can delete products from here also
 -   On add items page you will find a from for add product
 -   On the very down there is footer section
+-   If you put any wrong path or if there is any problem on the website you will redirect to the 404 page

 ### `Technology Used On My Website :`